josedenisrobichaud/avicenna-website/content/projects/lumino.md

 ---
-title: "Accuracy of luminometry to detectm inflammation in dairy cattle"
+title: "Accuracy of luminometry to detect inflammation in dairy cattle"

 summary: "Study assessing the accuracy of luminometry to diagnose reproductive and udder inflammation."